CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Graphs.md

 	- Initialize the tag on all vertices to false
 	- Set the tag on a vertex to true as it's processed
 	- When traversing, skip vertices with tag = true

+### Shortest path in a graph

+**Dijkstra's algorithm** finds the paths with the lowest sum of edge weights from a starting from a starting vertex $X$ to *all* the other vertices in a graph.

+It uses several data structures:
+- A set of vertices `processed` with known shortest paths from the starting vertex (the vertices that have been processed so far)
+- An array of costs `D` storing the cost of the shortest path from the starting vertex to each vertex `V` currently in `processed`, in `D[V]`
+- An array `predecessors` storing the predecessor on the shortest path from the starting vertex to each vertex `V` in `processed`, in `predecessors[V]`
+	- This is updated whenever a new (lower) cost path is discovered
+	- It remembers the actual path with lowest cost